shafizurRseeam/Corr-RR/ARTIFACT-EVALUATION.md

 ### Experiments -- Option 1 (Quick) -- Recommended

+Expected runtimes and storage requirements for each figure and table are summarized in the "Estimated Time and Storage Consumption" section above.
 The `reproduction` folder contains scripts for reproducing all figures and tables.

 ```
 |- reproduction
+  |- all_experiments.py
   |- fig_2.py: Figure 2 (<1 Sec)
   |- fig_3a.py: Figure 3a  (<28 minute)
   |- table_2.py: Table 2  (<1 sec)